Horea94/Fruit-Images-Dataset/src/image_classification/readme.md

     --output_graph=name of the output file

-    --output_node_names=name of the last layer of the network (found inthe network_structure/fruit_network.py file, in the convnet method, in this case the name of the last layer is ”out/out”)
+    --output_node_names=name of the last layer of the network (found in the network_structure/fruit_network.py file, in the convnet method, in this case the name of the last layer is ”out/out”)